Let's talk about one of the most emotionally charged subjects there is — abortion — but in an unemotional way.

 Dennis Prager.
 "The Most Important Question About Abortion."
 Prager University (August 15, 2015).

 Reprinted with permisison of Prager University.

 Dennis Prager is a best-selling author, columnist and nationally syndicated radio talk show host based in Los Angeles and heard on 150 stations across the country.
-He is the author of The Ten Commandments: Still the Best Moral Code, Why the Jews: The Reason for Antisemitism, co-written with Joseph Telushkin; Happiness Is A Serious Problem: A Human Nature Repair Manual; Think A Second Time; and The Nine Questions People Ask About Judaism, also co-written with Joseph Telushkin.
+He is the author of The Rational Bible: Exodus, The Ten Commandments: Still the Best Moral Code, Why the Jews: The Reason for Antisemitism, co-written with Joseph Telushkin; Happiness Is A Serious Problem: A Human Nature Repair Manual; Think A Second Time; and The Nine Questions People Ask About Judaism, also co-written with Joseph Telushkin.
 The Nine Questions is the most widely used introduction to Judaism in the world and is still a best-seller in paperback over 20 years after its release.Copyright © 2015 Prager University

 back to top